 Based on results of the review of the 2015 HMP mitigation goals and objectives established, several goals and objectives were improved in 2020.
 Tables 6.1-1 explains how goals and objectives were updated and revised.
 Table 6.2-1 lists the mitigation goals and objectives established for the 2020 plan.
-There are 6 goals and 19 objectives identified.
+There are 6 goals and 20 objectives identified.

-Table 6.2-1 Lis t of 2020 mitigation strategy goals and objectives.
+Table 6.2-1 ist of 2020 mitigation strategy goals and objectives.
 GOAL 1 Prevent hazards from impacting the community by focusing on providing technical assistance and building more capacity at the municipal level.
 Objective 1.1 Work with the municipalities to create and/or update land use regulations (e.g., zoning, subdivision, and land development).
 Objective 1.2 Complete and/or update stormwater management plans for all the watersheds in the County.
 Objective 1.3 Promote municipal participation in the NFIP and CRS.
 Objective 1.4 Evaluate hazard impacts and potential preventive measures.
 Objective 1.5 Maintain permit tracking.
+Objective 1.6 Coordinate with High Hazard Potential Dam owners and affected officials on dam rehabilitation and funding.
 GOAL 2 Protect the people, property, and environment in hazard areas.
 Objective 2.1 Acquire properties within hazard areas.

-Table 6.2-1 List of 2020 mitigation strategy goals and objectives.
 Objective 2.2 Retrofit structures to withstand hazard impacts.
 Objective 2.3 Relocate structures to outside of hazard areas.
 Objective 2.4 Ensure future public facilities can withstand hazard impacts.
 GOAL 3 Maintain and enhance emergency services capabilities in the community.
 Objective 3.1 Conduct and enhance emergency planning activities.
 Objective 3.2 Improve alert and warning systems.
 GOAL 4 Protect natural resources within the hazard areas.
 Objective 4.1 Protect natural functions of waterways.
 Objective 4.2 Protect watersheds in the County.
 Objective 4.3 Protect forestry resources and prevent wildfires.
 GOAL 5 Ensure that stakeholder groups have the necessary information to mitigate against hazard impacts.
 Objective 5.1 Promote personal mitigation measures to the general public.
 Objective 5.2 Promote public awareness of previous hazard impacts.
 Objective 5.3 Conduct community outreach regarding hazard mitigation.
 GOAL 6 Implement structural projects to reduce the impacts of hazards.
 Objective 6.1 Maintain infrastructure.
-Objective 6.2 Design and implement flood control projects.